The Ultimate Guide to Watercolor Types

 Watercolor Types: Ink

-Okay, so technically ink isn’t watercolor, but it can be used with watercolor for fabulous results, like these amazing textures that are created by dropping ink on a wet watercolor spot.
+Okay, so technically, ink isn’t watercolor, but it can be used with watercolor for fabulous results, like these amazing textures created by dropping ink on a wet watercolor spot.

-Ink comes in a bottle with an eye dropper.
-They are very pigmented and can be mixed with watercolors or layered over the top as accents.
+Ink comes in a bottle with an eyedropper.
+It is very pigmented and can be mixed with watercolors or layered over the top as an accent.

 I especially love white ink.
-It’s perfect for adding details to a painting, like stars in a sky.
+It’s perfect for adding details to a painting, like stars in the sky.

 Learn more about which pens to use with watercolors.